dougeby/IntuneDocs/intune/data-transfer-between-apps-manage-ios.md

 1. A user opens native Mail on an enrolled iOS device with a Managed email profile.

-2. The user opens a work document attachment from native Mail to Microsoft Word.
+1. The user opens a work document attachment from native Mail to Microsoft Word.

-When the Word app launches, one of two experiences occur.
-The data is protected by Intune APP when:
+1. When the Word app launches, one of two experiences occur:
+   1. The data is protected by Intune APP when:

-3a.
-The user is signed-in to their work account that matches the account UPN you specified in the app configuration settings for the Microsoft Word app.
+      - The user is signed-in to their work account that matches the account UPN you specified in the app configuration settings for the Microsoft Word app.

-4a.
-Your Adminstrator configured APP settings apply to the user account in Microsoft Word.
+      - Your Adminstrator configured APP settings apply to the user account in Microsoft Word.
 This includes configuring the **Receive data from other apps** setting to the **All apps with incoming Org data** value.

-5a.
-The data transfer succeeds and the document is tagged with the work identity in the app.
+      - The data transfer succeeds and the document is tagged with the work identity in the app.
 Intune APP protects the user actions for the document.

-The data is **not** protected by Intune APP when:
+   1. The data is **not** protected by Intune APP when:

-3b.
-The user is **not** signed-in to their work account.
+      - The user is **not** signed-in to their work account.

-4b.
-Your Administrator configured settings are **not** applied to Microsoft Word because the user is not signed in.
+      - Your Administrator configured settings are **not** applied to Microsoft Word because the user is not signed in.

-5b.
-The data transfer succeeds and the document is **not** tagged with the work identity in the app.
+      - The data transfer succeeds and the document is **not** tagged with the work identity in the app.
 Intune APP does **not** protects the user actions for the document because it is not active.

     > [!NOTE]
     > The user can add and use their personal accounts with Word.
 App protection policies don't apply when the user uses Word outside of a work-context.